rudraksh97/linkedin-connection-note/README.md

 3. Reload the page and try again

 **For Ollama:**
+1. **CORS Issues (403 Forbidden)**: Restart Ollama with `OLLAMA_ORIGINS=* ollama serve`
-1. Use the "🔍 Test Connection" button to diagnose issues
+2. Use the "🔍 Test Connection" button to diagnose issues
-2. Ensure Ollama is running: `ollama serve`
+3. Ensure Ollama is running with CORS enabled (see setup instructions above)
-3. Verify the model is installed: `ollama list`
+4. Verify the model is installed: `ollama list`
-4. Check the server URL (default: http://localhost:11434)
+5. Check the server URL (default: http://localhost:11434)
-5. Try pulling the model again: `ollama pull llama3.2`
+6. Try pulling the model again: `ollama pull llama3.2`
-6. If connection test fails, check firewall settings and ensure Ollama is accessible
+7. If connection test fails, check firewall settings and ensure Ollama is accessible

 **General:**
 - Reload the page and try again